 mORMot server, we implemented in the ORM an integrated mean of

-tracking changes (aka Audit Trail) of any TSQLRecord
+tracking changes (aka Audit Trail) of any TSQLRecord.

 In short, our ORM is transformed into a time-machine, just like the good old